San Diego Clinical Psychology PhD Program

 How are statistics and research design training handled in the program?
 In our program research foundations are covered by four courses.
 Each is taught by a core faculty member who has developed a successful method of conveying the material.
 Students rate these courses positively.

-What the class sizes?
-Class sizes range from six to 15 depending on whether the topic is foundational or advanced.
+What are the class sizes?
+Class sizes range from six to 22 depending on whether the topic is foundational or advanced.